gkoulouras/Nullomers-Assessor/README.md

                                                             'PROT' if the input sequences are proteins --statistical-correction            <str>   <mandatory>     'BONF' for a standard Bonferroni correction, 'ADJ-BONF' for an adjusted Bonferroni correction,
-                                                            or 'FDR' for a False Discovery Rate correction method
+                                                            'FDR' for a False Discovery Rate correction method
 ```

 <b>Example:</b>